SubleXBle/Debian-Updater/README.md

 + Folder Files (scriptparts)
 + Folder NotificationConfiguration (read the name)

-other Stuff is for the Community Standards : I am the New Guy, I don't want to break the rules :)

 ## Features 🚀
 + System update: Updates package sources (apt-get update), installs available updates (apt-get upgrade), and removes unnecessary packages (apt-get autoremove).